skiptools/skip-ui/README.md

 #### Shapes and Paths

 SwiftUI automatically applies a mask to shapes and paths so that touches outside the shape do not trigger its gestures.
 SkipUI emulates this feature, but it is **not** supported on custom shapes and paths that have a `.stroke` applied.
 These shapes will register touches anywhere in their bounds.
-Consider using `.strokeBorder` instead of `.stroke` when a gesture mask is needed.
+Consider using `.strokeBorder` instead of `.stroke` when a gesture mask is needed on a custom shape.

 ### Images